-Pou Temara has been a Māori teacher at Taita College, worked on the "Kōrero Mai" show in 1982-83, and was Tohunga and senior lecturer in the Māori Studies Department at Victoria University.
-He was an associate professor at te Whare Wānanga o Awanuiārangi and head of the Mātauranga Māori faculty.
+In his teaching and research career Pou Temara taught Māori at Taita College, worked on the "Kōrero Mai" show in 1982-83, and was Tohunga and senior lecturer in the Māori Studies Department at Victoria University.
+He was an associate professor at Te Whare Wānanga o Awanuiārangi and head of the Mātauranga Māori faculty.
 He is a director of Te Panekiretanga o te Reo – the Institute of Excellence in the Māori Language.
-He is currently Professor in Te Reo and Tikanga at the Unviersity of Waikato.
-He was appointed to the Waitangi Tribunal in 2008.
+He is currently Professor in Te Reo and Tikanga at the University of Waikato.

 His teaching and research interests include: Whaikōrero, Waiata, Tuhoe history, Māori language, Whakapapa, and Tikanga Māori.

 He was appointed Companion of the New Zealand Order of Merit for services to Māori and education in the 2016 Queen's Birthday Honours, and was appointed as a Knight Companion in the 2021 New Zealand Honours.

 - Te Paanui a Wikitoria.
 5 (1989).

 - "Professor Pou Temara." http://www.waitangi-tribunal.govt.nz/about/wtmemb/temara.asp 27 May 2010.

 - "Ka Hoki Mai A Kōrero Mai?"
 Tu Tangata 13 (1983): 6.